 Actions in the EAP 2040 are interconnected and provide additive benefits across multiple sections.
-The goals, targets, and actions affect energy, land use and open space, water resources, transportation, air quality, environmental health and other opportunities for emission reduction and environmental impact through City zoning, code regulations, and City policies and programs.
+The goals, targets, and actions in one section such as reducing single vehicle commuting in transportation affects other sections such as energy, air quality, environmental health, and land use and open space.
+EAP 2040 actions also impact emission reduction and environmental impact through related changes in City zoning, code regulations, and City policies and programs.
 These efforts and changes are most effective when aligned with economic, equitable, and coordinated strategic planning.

 Reducing single occupant vehicle trips and expanding low carbon options such as transit, bikes, and walking for transportation are significant opportunities to reduce carbon emissions.

 This is especially important in cities because cities generally benefit from the close proximity of community amenities, homes, and jobs.
 Cities can also work to reduce transportation-based carbon emissions by providing infrastructure for electric vehicles.